anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Keep yourself to the sunshine and you cannot see the shadow.
+Quote: Allow the world to live as it chooses, and allow yourself to live as you choose.

-By: Helen Keller
+By: Richard Bach